 Terri Downing began her service to FACS in 2001, and specializes in English, spelling and social studies.
 She holds a Bachelor of Science in Elementary Education from Crichton College.

-Lisa Carter moved to the enrichment/resource area in 2007, after teaching third grade at FACS since 2001.
+Lisa Carter moved to the SPARKS/enrichment area in 2007, after teaching third grade at FACS since 2001.
 She holds both a Bachelor of Science in Education with a minor in early childhood education from the University of Tennessee-Knoxville, and a Master of Teaching and Learning from NOVA Southeastern, Florida.
 She previously taught for eight years at Grahamwood Elementary, a Memphis City School.

-Cristen Hall, SPARK Program
+Cristen Hall, SPARKS Program

 Cristen Hall began teaching the SPARK program for first- and second-grade reading and third-grade math in 2016.
 The program focuses on early intervention and concentrated instruction for recommended students.
 Mrs. Hall holds a Bachelor of Arts in Christian School Teaching from Central Bible College.
 She previously taught preschool and Kindergarten at FACS and third grade at a school in St. Louis.